Skip to content

 The World Health Organisation states that UTIs may occur either because of the virulence of the pathogen causing the disease, the susceptibility of the host or a combination of both factors.

 UTIs are caused by pathogenic (harmful) bacteria that enter the urinary tract area.
 They are most commonly caused by Escherichia coli but other pathogens may also cause infection.
 These include Proteus mirabilis, Staphylococcus saprophyticus, Enterococcus faecalis, Group B Streptococcus, Pseudomonas aeruginosa and Klebsiella spp.5, 6.
 The most commonly accepted theory is that pathogens are able to travel from the gut to the uro-genital tract.
 They translocate across the perineum, and ascend to the bladder via the urethra.
 Here they can cause cystitis.
+Emerging research has shown links between the urinary microbiome and microbiota of orther organs, including the gut25.

 Some pathogens are able to further migrate and travel to the kidneys via the ureters.
 This is why women are more at risks of UTIs, as their urethra is much shorter and closer to the anus.
 Interestingly, it has been shown in women who have recurrent UTIs, their daughters are at a higher risk of UTIs7.